 The decision to establish the state was not simple.
-It was obvious that following the announcement, the Arab armies would commence a joint attack on the fledgling state, whose army was still in the process of being organized, and armed with inadequate and outdated equipment.
+It was obvious that following the announcement, the Arab armies would launch a coordinated attack on the fledgling state, which was still in the process of organizing its military, and was equipped with inadequate and outdated weaponry.
 There was also a real concern that the nations of the world would not recognize the Jewish state, and the young country would remain isolated.
 Nevertheless, the country’s leaders took courage and declared the establishment of the State of Israel.1

 For Rav Tzvi Yehudah, the founding of the State of Israel was a realization of the Biblical prophecies.
 Its establishment after two millennia of stateless wanderings and exile was a Divine miracle, a revelation of God’s hand in all its glory.
 This historical event, he taught, was not just reishit tzemihat ge'ulateinu, the “beginning of the flowering of our redemption.”
 This was a step in the process of redemption itself!2

-The establishment of governmental agencies and frameworks of self-rule, the extraordinary return of Jews from around the world, the remarkable advances in settling Eretz Yisrael and developing its agriculture and economy — Rav Tzvi Yehudah saw in all of these historic events a fulfillment of the prophecy of the End of Days.
+The establishment of governmental agencies and structures of self-rule, the extraordinary return of Jews from around the world, the remarkable advances in settling Eretz Yisrael and developing its agriculture and economy — Rav Tzvi Yehudah saw in all of these historic events a fulfillment of the prophecies of the End of Days.
 He would frequently quote Rabbi Abba’s statement in Sanhedrin 98a regarding Ezekiel’s prophetic vision:

 Rav Tzvi Yehudah taught that Jewish autonomy is not merely a physical concept.
 Independence is a spiritual concept.
 The freedom of the Jewish people from foreign rule is not only a political matter; it is also a religious value.
 He therefore perceived holiness in the State of Israel and the Israel Defense Force.

 For the individual, he explained, there is an essential difference between the material and the spiritual.
 But for Klal Yisrael, for the entire people of Israel, these are spiritual matters.
-Military strength, economic prosperity, agricultural accomplishments — these are all part of the redemption process, because they relate, not to individuals, but to Klal Yisrael and its ability to accomplish its universal mission.
+Military strength, economic prosperity, agricultural achievements — these are all part of the redemption process, because they relate, not to individuals, but to Klal Yisrael and its ability to fulfill its universal mission.